Jeremy Elson, December 2018

 Rotating back and forth.
 Since the tree rotates so slowly, and the goal is just to ensure different parts of the tree are visible at different times, it probably would have been fine to have it rotate once clockwise, then reverse.
 This would obviate the need for a slip ring at all and make it even easier to use an axle.

 A bigger belt.
-It could be if I’d used a 3L or 4L belt, the original-driven design might have worked.
+If I’d used a larger belt, such as a 3L or 4L, the original belt-driven design might have worked.